GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

    stdout_logfile = /var/log/notificationemails-stdout.log

 .. note::
-   A sample ``supervisor-govready-q.conf`` is provided in ``local-examples/local-centos-postgres-nginx-gunicorn-supervisor-http``.
+   A sample ``supervisor-govready-q.conf`` is provided in ``local-examples/local-ubuntu-postgres-nginx-gunicorn-supervisor-http``.
 You can copy the contents of this file to ``local/gunicorn.conf.py``.

    .. code:: bash

+      # run as root
-      cp local-examples/local-centos-postgres-nginx-gunicorn-supervisor-http/supervisor-govready-q.conf \
+      cp local-examples/local-ubuntu-postgres-nginx-gunicorn-supervisor-http/supervisor-govready-q.conf \
       /etc/supervisor/conf.d/supervisor-govready-q.conf

 Supervisor will write its socket file to ``/run/supervisor`` and its log files to ``/var/log/supervisor/``.